jennproos/jennproos.com/infra/README.md

 # Welcome to your CDK Python project!

 ## Pre-deployment Step
-If changes to the website are made, `cd` into the `personal-website` folder and run `npm run build`.
-This will create a production build in the `personal-website/build` folder.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization